0xC-Diamond/VPS_tutorial_draft/README.md

 ```
 sudo apt install npm
 ```

-execute the command 'create-task-cli' and you will see an interactive menu
+Execute the command 'create-task-cli' and you will see an interactive menu
 ```
 npx @_koii/create-task-cli@latest
 ```